iamesthercole/KIWE/README.md

 ### SKELETON
 Creating markups.
 How the information should be implemented.
 How do we position the content include wireframe

 ### SURFACE
 colours, tranitions, animations

+# FEATURES

+### EXISTING FEATURES
+- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 2
+Think about referencing files

+### FEATURES LEFT TO IMPLEMENT
+- Another feature idea is

+# TECHNOLOGIES USED
+mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
+For each, provide its name, a link to its official site and a short sentence of why it was used.
+* JQUERY
+    * The project uses JQuery to simplify DOM manipulation

+# TESTING

+# DEPLOYMENT

+# CREDITS
+### CONTENT
+- The text for section Y was copied from the [Wikipedoa article z](https://en.wikipedia.org/wiki/Z)

+### MEDIA
+- The photos used in the site were obtained from

+### ACKNOWLEDGEMENTS
+* I receieved inspiration for this project from